Tunnel boring machine

 Unfortunately, no. Each tunnel boring machine is custom designed with very specific technical specifications for a given project.
 In some cases certain components can be reused for other projects.
 It should also be noted that the successful bidder (MBH) owns the machine and not the STM.

 Naming a TBM is a longstanding tradition in major infrastructure projects worldwide.
 According to this custom, the machine is symbolically placed under the protection of a godmother before it starts digging.
+Following a public vote in March, the tunnel boring machine was named Lisette in honour of Lisette St Onge, who in 1981 became Montréal’s first female metro operator.

 The process